ono-midori/ono-midori.github.io/techs/libevent.md

 - Not every bufferevent type supports rate limiting well, or at all.
 - Bufferevent rate limiting groups cannot nest, and a bufferevent can only be in a single rate limiting group at a time.
-- The rate limiting implementation only counts bytes transferred in TCP packets as data, doesn’t include TCP headers.
+- The rate limiting implementation only counts bytes transferred in TCP packets as data, doesn't include TCP headers.
 - The read-limiting implementation relies on the TCP stack noticing that the application is only consuming data at a certain rate, and pushing back on the other side of the TCP connection when its buffers get full.
 - Some implementations of bufferevents (particularly the windows IOCP implementation) can over-commit.
-- Buckets start out with one full tick’s worth of traffic.
+- Buckets start out with one full tick's worth of traffic.
 This means that a bufferevent can start reading or writing immediately, and not wait until a full tick has passed.
 It also means, though, that a bufferevent that has been rate limited for N.1 ticks can potentially transfer N+1 ticks worth of traffic.
 - Ticks cannot be smaller than 1 millisecond, and all fractions of a millisecond are ignored.

 ## Evbuffers: utility functionality for buffered IO

-Libevent’s evbuffer functionality implements a queue of bytes, optimized for adding data to the end and removing it from the front.
+Libevent's evbuffer functionality implements a queue of bytes, optimized for adding data to the end and removing it from the front.

 Evbuffers are meant to be generally useful for doing the "buffer" part of buffered network IO.
-They do not provide functions to schedule the IO or trigger the IO when it’s ready: that is what bufferevents do.
+They do not provide functions to schedule the IO or trigger the IO when it's ready: that is what bufferevents do.

 The functions in this chapter are declared in event2/buffer.h unless otherwise noted.